OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/groupadmin_view.rst

 Group Admin View
 ================================================================================

-The role of a Group Admin is to manage all the virtual resources of the Group, including the creation of new users.
-When these Group Admin users access Sunstone, they get a limited version of the cloud administrator view.
+The role of a **Group Admin is to manage all the virtual resources of the Group**, including the creation of new users.
+It's like a limited version of the cloud administrator view.
 You can read more about OpenNebula's approach to Groups and VDC's from the perspective of different user roles in the :ref:`Understanding OpenNebula <understand>` guide.

+|groupadmin_dash|

 Group administrators can also access the :ref:`simplified Cloud View <cloud_view>` if they prefer to.

-|groupadmin_dash|

 |groupadmin_change_view|